FFMI Team Members

 He received in Ph.D. in Physiology in 1993 from the University of Michigan, and completed post-doctoral fellowships in the departments of Cardiothoracic Surgery and Physiology at the University of Wisconsin.

 Prior to joining FFMI, Emilija worked for the U-M Rogel Cancer Center since 2006.
 She brings over 10 years of experience working with oncology clinical trials.

 Emilija received her M.D. from the Medical School at the University St. Cyril and Methodius in Macedonia.

-Mike Ranella, M.B.A., M.P.H., Business Development Associate Director
+Mike Ranella, M.B.A., M.P.H., Senior Director, Business Development

 Before joining the FFMI team, Jon was the Director of Continuing Medical Education and Continuing Education–Operations at the South East Area Health Education Center, part of the National AHEC Organization.
 While there, Jon developed, implemented, and evaluated Continuing Medical Education programs for physicians and other practicing healthcare professionals.

 Prior to that role, Jon was a special project manager in Graduate Medical Education at New Hanover Regional Medical Center in Wilmington, NC, where he assisted with the management of four Resident Physician Training programs.

 Jon completed his undergraduate degree at Adrian College, and his Masters in Education at East Carolina University.